billkremer/baby-boom/stretch-goals.md

 - [-] put name in navbar to let them know they're logged in.
     * don't they know, based on their data?
 - [X] need to pick at least one  compelted achievement and photo or it breaks
+- [X] reply-to / reply warning in email.

+- [ ] how to  / faq / more specific directions
+- [ ] feedback on pages - photo updated, email being sent...

 - [ ] create presentation story